kevins981/kevins981.github.io/_posts/2022-01-22-google_large_scale_jeffd.markdown

 I start taking notes after the 38 minute mark, after the speaker finishes introducing mapreduce and BigTable.
 These specific tools will be studied in separate posts.

+<span style="color:red"> How can Raft afford to use a single master to serve all client requests?
+Does this not create a performance bottleneck? </span>.

+<span style="color:red"> what are some typical read/write ratios for common distributed workloads? </span>.

 # The Big Ideas
 - Having a solid understanding of fundemental building blocks is critical for performing effective performance estimations.
 This include understanding common system numbers, design patterns, data structures, and key system components.